 - While chicken roasts, prepare the kale.
 Once rinsed and dried, remove the stems.
 Then cut pieces in 2″ sections.
 Drizzle Kale pieces with a bit of oil, and season with Kosher Salt and pepper.

 - When chicken reaches 160-165F, around 25-30 minutes, remove the pan from the oven.
 Switch oven mode to BROIL.

 - Remove the chicken from the pan to a plate.
-Scatter the kale over the bread and tomatoes.
+Scatter the kale and then the mozzarella balls over the bread and tomatoes.
 Place the chicken atop the kale.
 Return to the oven, under the broiler, for 2-4 minutes until chicken is as brown as you like (careful not to burn it!).
 This took just 2 minutes in my oven.

 - When done, remove the chicken from the pan, and toss the bread salad.
 Top everything with chopped fresh basil and more grated parmesan.
 Serve together.

 - You can also use 4 oz (113g) fresh mozzarella, cut into small, bite-sized cubes